henrik/octopress/source/_posts/2015-12-03-elixir-block-keywords.markdown

 Example.foobar([do: IO.puts("true"), else: IO.puts("false")])
 ```

 The keyword list is evaluated before it's even passed to the function, like any keyword list would be.
-That includes the `IO.puts` function calls.
+That includes evaluating the `IO.puts` function calls.

 Now that we have the full list of block keywords (from the Elixir source) we can go completely crazy: